adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 - using `filters.assign` to label all points as unclassified
 - applying `filters.elm` (extended local minimum) to label 'low points' as noise (ASPRS LAS class 7)
-- then applying `filters.outlier`, using a statisical approach label remaining outlying points as noise
+- then applying `filters.outlier`, using a statisical approach label remaining outlying points as noise (ASPRS LAS class 7)
 - next, using `filters.smrf` (Simple Morphological Filter) to label points as 'ground'
 - ...then finally, removing any points *not* labelled as ground from the output and writing them out to `APPF-ground.laz`

 Once you've got an output file, if you have CloudCompare (or another LAS/LAZ viewer), open `APPF-ground.laz` and check the results.

-Here we've leaped right into the deep end with a long chain of processing.
+We've leaped right into the deep end with a long chain of processing.
 The point here is showing how it's actually pretty easy - once you know what it is you need to do.
 We've used a `reader`, a bunch of `filters` chained together to operate on a `pointview`, and exported the result using a `writer`

-Try pulling apart the pipeline and running parts of it, or removing some of the filters and see what happens
+Try pulling apart the pipeline and running parts of it, or removing some of the filters and see what happens by viewing results in CloudCompare.

 ## Overriding options